 I have tutored students from Sonoma State University in Finite Math.
 I have a B.A. in Mathematics.
 Finite Math is mostly Algebra II applied to business models.
 I have studied Markov Chains, and I understand them completely, although it appears that the course at SSU doesn't even go that far.
 I assure that I am highly qualified to tutor this subject.

-I taught Geometry at Santa Rosa High last year, and loved it.
-A pure Geometry course is all about proving more and more abstract ideas using a handful of unquestioned assumptions, or postulates, if you prefer.
 Today's high school courses in Geometry have more emphasis on measuring, reasoning, and applications.
 It is the branch of math that most easily connects pertinent, real-life & everyday examples to the rules of logical thinking.

 I studied American Sign Language at Gallaudet University.
 I completed 3 semesters of Sign Language there, plus a semester of Introduction to Interpreting.
 Although it was many years ago, I have retained a large vocabulary, and am able to communicate well with the hard of hearing.

 This course is a preparation for Calculus.
 It is intended to deepen conceptual understanding and technical skill.
 The student gains an appreciation for the power of mathematics to model the real-world.